KCCG/ClinSV/README.md

 * full, and focussed result tables for easy clinical interpretation
 * Quality Control report
 * Analytical validaiton report, if NA12878 is being analysed
 * Multiple population allele frequency measures to help identify rare variants
 * Visualisation framework via IGV and multiple supporting tracks

+For 500 WGS [samples](misc/control_sample_IDs.txt) of the Medical Genome Reference Bank population, allele frequencies were derived from split-reads, discordant pairs, depth of coverage changes and ClinSV calls.
+This allows to also filter out common low confident variant calls and sequencing artefacts.

 ## Download